 As traffic floods existing networks, service providers need an evolutionary leap in routing so they can scale and manage networks while maintaining profitability and service quality.
-Built on fundamental innovation, the Compass-EOS router family is simply different; it has no midplane nor switching fabric, handling traffic without many of the bottlenecks of traditional routers.
-Compass-EOS routers are a simple yet powerful element that can be scaled-out to meet demand using a distributed routing architecture, providing the technology foundation to break the Petabit barrier.
+Built on fundamental innovation, Compass-EOS routers and SDN Forwarding Planes are simply different; with no midplane nor switching fabric, handling traffic without many of the bottlenecks of traditional networking elements and routers.
+Compass-EOS networking elements are a simple yet powerful element that can be scaled-out to meet demand using a distributed architecture, providing the technology foundation to break the Petabit barrier.

-The r10004 is powered by icPhotonicsTM, a breakthrough technology developed by Compass-EOS that is the world’s first silicon chip-to-chip photonics implementation.
-The r10004 uses the power of light to create a new breed of modular carrier-class router, setting the stage for distributed scalable routing.
+Compass-EOS routers and SDN Forwarding Planes are owered by icPhotonicsTM, a breakthrough technology developed by Compass-EOS that is the world’s first silicon chip-to-chip photonics implementation.
+It uses the power of light to create a new breed of modular carrier-class router or SDN Forwarding Plance, setting the stage for distributed scalable networking.
 Its inherent innovation enables:

-The r10004’s architecture is based on an optical full mesh which replaces the switching fabric and midplane common in traditional routers.
+The architecture of Compass-EOS Networking Elements is based on an optical full mesh which replaces the switching fabric and midplane common in traditional routers.
 The result is an unlimited bandwidth between all line cards; each line card can receive full line-rate traffic from all other line cards without dropping packets.

-As a direct result of icPhotonics and the fact a passive optical mesh replaces the traditional midplane and fabric boards, the r10004 router has a smaller footprint (6RU) and high port density, making it the smallest footprint core-grade router at the highest port density.
+As a direct result of icPhotonics and the fact a passive optical mesh replaces the traditional midplane and fabric boards, Compass-EOS networking elements have s a smaller footprint (6RU) and high port density, making them the smallest footprint network element at the highest port density.

-Less hardware components coupled with the use of passive fiber-optics for inter-connect reduces power and cooling requirements for the router.
+Less hardware components coupled with the use of passive fiber-optics for inter-connect reduces power and cooling requirements.

 The reduction in footprint and power consumption is complemented by a modern software approach.
 The system is built with field replaceable units and the media type on all 10G ports are software configurable.
-All in all installation and maintenance of the Compass-EOS routing system is simple and cost effective.
+All in all installation and maintenance of Compass-EOS systems is simple and cost effective.

-The Compass-EOS r10004 uses the Compass operating system, a modular OS that is designed to scale from a single line-card up to a fully loaded multi-chassis cluster.
+The Compass operating system is a modular OS that is designed to scale from a single line-card up to a fully loaded multi-chassis cluster.
 This fully modular, fully distributed operating system supports the scale-out of the system and ensures always-on operation.